Have you ever tried making a sitemap? Here, we’re going to show you how to get started with your very own sitemap for SEO without being too technical.

-A great tool that we use at Island Media Management to create sitemaps is a plugin for our WordPress site called Yoast SEO.
+A great tool that we use at Island Media to create sitemaps is a plugin for our WordPress site called Yoast SEO.

 Having a WordPress site allows you to add plugins like Yoast to your site.
 This great little plugin then produces sitemaps for you.